 The employability and life skills acquired during the workshops are transferable, no matter the industry or sector, and 85 per cent of Intersections participants find work or educational training after the program.
 It’s bigger than film.
 It’s bigger than learning to be creative.
 It’s about taking control of their lives.

-Take a browse through our Philanthropy section.
+Take a browse through our Impact section.